Ohio Housing Trust Fund

 ODOD makes awards based on a competitive application process for OHTF funding for homelessness and home repair services.
 The agency typically funds a wide range of local agencies, from Area Agencies on Aging, to local Habitat for Humanity chapters, to homeless shelters.
 Ohio Housing Finance Agency also invests Trust Fund dollars into housing development and community revitalization projects.

-• Repair and modify 2,538 homes to keep low-income seniors and people with disabilities out of nursing homes and institutions, and;
+• Repair and accessibility modifications to 1,602 units to keep seniors and people with disabilities out of institutions

 Go to Top